Anurag9000/RigorousRAG/README.md

 3. The underlying ranked documents.

 If neither OpenAI nor Ollama are available, the tool falls back to extractive summaries that still reference the retrieved documents.

+### 3. Resumable crawls
+All crawl artifacts are stored under `data/`.
+Subsequent runs resume from the previously saved frontier, crawling only the pending URLs and updating the in-place index/PageRank snapshots.
+You can inspect or back up this directory, and it is ignored by Git by default.

 ## Customisation
 - **Trusted sources**: Edit `trusted_sources.py` to add or remove categories, seed URLs, or domain quotas.
 The crawler automatically derives the allowlist from this module.